 SYCAMORE, ILLINOIS, WATER CRISIS EXPLAINED

-Many Sycamore residents have reported chronic health issues related to exposure to the city's water.
-Cancer rates are high, and some Sycamore residents have suffered from strange brain issues, the lawsuit states.
+Many Sycamore residents reported chronic health issues related to exposure to the city's water.
+Cancer rates have been high, and some Sycamore residents have suffered from strange brain issues, the lawsuit states.
 Some young girls have reported losing hair, while other children exposed to the city's water exhibit abnormally aggressive behavior.
 Long-term effects can be worse, especially among children.
 Ingesting lead can hamper brain development and lead to impaired hearing, reduced physical height and learning disabilities.

-CITY FAILS TO RESPOND TO RESIDENTS’ CONCERN
+CITY FAILED TO RESPOND TO RESIDENTS’ CONCERN

 As the lawsuit notes, when Sycamore residents voiced concern over the safety of the city’s water in 2016, the city repeatedly replied that its water was up to Environmental Protection Agency standards and that the source of the problem was household water heaters or other home fixtures.
 This led some residents to purchase new appliances and other expensive replacement products, to no avail.
 In fact, the amount of lead in Sycamore's water supply was well beyond safe levels, and the city was aware that its system was in serious need of updating.